tasnimchy96/setting-webpack/README.md

 ## :pray: Acknowledgments

-I would like to thank Microverse for this amazing exercise and also like to thank for the kind collaboration of Samreen Mujtaba.
+I would like to thank Microverse for this amazing exercise.
 ## 📝 License <a name="license"></a>
 This project is [MIT](./LICENSE.md) licensed.